PoxApp/PoxApp/docs/CUSTOMIZATION.md

 The folder structure with adjusted keys for English should look as follows:

 ```
-/src
-  |_ custom
+/custom
     |_ translations
         |_ en.json
 ```

 The best approach to find translation keys for strings in the application is to search for a value like `Start questionnaire` in the provided default file (e.g. `src/global/i18n/en.json`) .
-This way, you can find the translation key and provide your new translation value in `src/custom/translations/*.json`.
+This way, you can find the translation key and provide your new translation value in `/custom/translations/*.json`.

 ### Existing placeholders

 Several keys in the application have placeholder content because their original content applies only to the original use case at the Charité-Unversitätsmedizin Berlin.
 You have to provide your own content and translations.

-These keys are listed in the [`example.json`](../src/custom/translations/example.json) translation file as described above.
+These keys are listed in the [`example.json`](/custom/translations/example.json) translation file as described above.

 ### Adding a new language